Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 The Hernquist model for Segue 2 leaves no detectable perturbation in the width or density of either synthetic stream by the present day.
 In other words, if we were to plot the properties of the synthetic stream perturbed by the Hernquist Segue 2 model on Figure \ref{fig:mockstreams}, it would look extremely similar to the synthetic stream perturbed by the $M_{\rm{Seg2}}=10^9\,M_\odot$ Plummer sphere Segue 2 model.

 This can be understood in terms of the mass enclosed by each Segue 2 model within its impact parameter to the stream stars, which determines the gravitational acceleration felt by the stars for a fixed Segue 2 orbit.
-Depending on Segue 2's impact parameter to the stream's orbit, the encounters allowed by the MC Segue 2 orbits (see Figure \ref{fig:flyby_stats}) can be split into two cases:
+Depending on Segue 2's impact parameter to the stream's orbit, the encounters allowed by the MC Segue 2 orbits (see Figure \ref{fig:flyby_stats}) can be split into two cases according to the definitions in Section \ref{subsec:flyby}:

-\begin{itemize} \item Direct hits (impact parameters in (0, $2\sigma_{\phi_2}\approx6$] kpc): In this case, Segue 2's center of mass passes within the stream. \textit{Individual} stream stars will therefore have impact parameters with respect to Segue 2 spanning the width of the stream, i.e. within (0, $2\sigma_{\phi_2}$]. \item Close flybys (impact parameters between 6 - 10 kpc; note that no Segue 2 orbits allowed within the error space have impact parameters larger than 10 kpc): In this case, some \textit{individual} stream stars will still pass within $2\sigma_{\phi_2}$ of Segue 2's center of mass, because Segue 2 cannot be more than $10 - 5.84 = 4.16$ kpc from the edge of the stream. \end{itemize}
+\begin{itemize} \item Direct hits (impact parameters in (0, $2\sigma_{\phi_2}\approx6$] kpc): In this case, Segue 2's center of mass passes within the stream. \textit{Individual} stream stars will therefore have impact parameters with respect to Segue 2 spanning the width of the stream, i.e. within (0, $2\sigma_{\phi_2}$]. \item Close passages (impact parameters between 6 - 10 kpc; note that no Segue 2 orbits allowed within the error space have impact parameters larger than 10 kpc): In this case, some \textit{individual} stream stars will still pass within $2\sigma_{\phi_2}$ of Segue 2's center of mass, because Segue 2 cannot be more than $10 - 5.84 = 4.16$ kpc from the edge of the stream. \end{itemize}

 Therefore, within the range of impact parameters to the CPS orbit allowed by Segue 2, individual stream stars will probe Segue 2's mass within roughly $2\sigma_{\phi_2}\approx6$ kpc.
 In Figure \ref{fig:m_profs}, we mark $2\sigma_{\phi_2}$ with a dashed, vertical line.
 Note that within this distance, the enclosed mass of the $10^9\,M_\odot$ Plummer profile is very similar to the $5\times10^9\,M_\odot$ Hernquist profile, explaining why both models have the same effect on the width of our synthetic streams.